edgexfoundry/edgex-docs/docs_src/microservices/application/ApplicationServiceAPI.md

 ## Secrets APIs

 The following `ApplicationService` APIs allow your service retrieve and store secrets from/to the service's SecretStore.
 See the [Secrets](../AdvancedTopics/#secrets) advanced topic for more details about using secrets.

-### StoreSecret  - DEPRECATED

-`StoreSecret(path string, secretData map[string]string) error`

-This API stores the specified secret data into the secret store (secure mode only) for the specified path An error is returned if:

-- Specified secret data is empty
-- Not using the secure secret store, i.e. not valid with InsecureSecrets configuration
-- Secure secret provider is not properly initialized
-- Connection issues with Secret Store service.

-!!! note
-    Typically Application Services only needs to retrieve secrets via the code.
-The `/secret` REST API is used to seed secrets into the service's SecretStore.

-!!! example "Example - StoreSecret"

-    ```go

-    secretData := generateMqttCredentials()
-    err := service.StoreSecret("mqtt", secretData)
-    if err != nil {
-       ...
-    }
-    ...
-    ```

-!!! warning
-    StoreSecret is deprecated and will be removed in EdgeX 3.0.
-Use `SecretProvider().StoreSecret()`

 ### SecretProvider